Reserve Bank Of India

 The following types of loans shall be exempted from the provisions contained under chapter III and IV of this directive:

-(a) Loans covered by schemes specially formulated by Government of India wherein banks have to charge interest rates as per the scheme shall be exempted from being linked to Base rate/MCLR as the benchmark for determining interest rate.
+(a) Loans covered by schemes specially formulated by Government of India wherein banks have to charge interest rates as per the scheme.

-(b) Working Capital Term Loan (WCTL), Funded Interest Term Loan (FITL), etc. granted as part of the rectification/restructuring package shall be exempted from being linked to Base rate/MCLR as the benchmark for determining interest rate.
+(b) Working Capital Term Loan (WCTL), Funded Interest Term Loan (FITL), etc. granted as part of the rectification/restructuring package.

-(c) Loans granted under various refinance schemes formulated by Government of India or any Government Undertakings wherein banks charge interest at the rates prescribed under the schemes to the extent refinance is available shall be exempted from being linked to Base rate/MCLR as the benchmark for determining interest rate.
-Interest rate charged on the part not covered under refinance shall adhere to the Base rate/MCLR guidelines.
+(c) Loans granted under various refinance schemes formulated by Government of India or any Government Undertakings wherein banks charge interest at the rates prescribed under the schemes to the extent refinance is available, Interest rate charged on the part not covered under refinance shall adhere to the Base rate/MCLR/External Benchmark guidelines.

 (i) Advances to banks’ depositors against their own deposits.